 Overwhelmingly throughout the documentary, artists’ recollection of their first impression of the studio was that it was a complete dump, many nearly refusing to record there as a result.

 However, what Sound City lacked in polish, flash or even clean furniture, it more than made up for with something that no other studio at the time had.

 The Neve Console

 The Neve console was designed and manufactured by Neve Electronics for high-end recording studios during the 1970s and was the last of the “80 series” hand-wired analog mixing consoles.

 It was a custom-built beast that could record and produce a unique and organic sound that could not be replicated by other studios.
-It was this sound that attracted such artists as Tom Petty, Pat Benatar, Rick Springfield, Nice Inch Nails, Nirvana, REO Speedwagon, Metallica, Johnny Cash, The Grateful Dead, Rage Against the Machine, Tool, The Arctic Monkeys, Red Hot Chili Peppers, Fleetwood Mac and even Barry Manilow (go figure).
+It was this sound that attracted artists like Tom Petty, Pat Benatar, Rick Springfield, Nine Inch Nails, Nirvana, REO Speedwagon, Metallica, Johnny Cash, The Grateful Dead, Rage Against the Machine, Tool, The Arctic Monkeys, Red Hot Chili Peppers, Fleetwood Mac and even Barry Manilow (go figure).

 Which leads me to one of my favorite parts of the film.

 After Grohl dismantled, moved, cleaned (not an easy task according to Dave) and reassembled the famed Neve console, he invited back many of the artists whose careers launched at Sound City.

 The result was one of my favorite sections of the film, as the likes of Trent Reznor, Stevie Nicks, Josh Homme, Paul McCartney and Rick Springfield tried to recreate the sound and vibe of the famed studio by recording the film’s soundtrack.